In Vitro Fertilization (IVF) for Infertility Treatment

 This is the first phase of your treatment.
 If you’re using your own eggs, then initially you will be treated with synthetic hormones to stimulate the ovaries for producing multiple eggs instead of a single egg that normally develops each month.
 It is important that multiple eggs are produced as some eggs might not fertilize or develop after fertilization.

-For this the doctor could prescribe medication at different stages of the treatment:
+For this, the doctor could prescribe medication at different stages of the treatment:

-- Oocyte maturation.
-After the eggs are formed and follicles are ready for egg retrieval (this typically happens between eight to 14 days) you are prescribed medications to help the eggs mature.
+- Oocyte maturation: After the eggs are formed and follicles are ready for egg retrieval (this typically happens between eight to 14 days) you are prescribed medications to help the eggs mature.

-- Premature ovulation.
-You might even be asked to take medications that could prevent the body from releasing the developing eggs too soon.
+- Premature ovulation: You might even be asked to take medications that could prevent the body from releasing the developing eggs too soon.

 Your body might take one to two weeks for ovarian stimulation before the eggs are retrieved.
-But during the course of medications, you will have to be checked every two to three days for blood hormone levels and get an ultrasound for measurements of ovaries.
+But during the course of medication, you will have to be checked every two to three days for blood hormone levels and get an ultrasound for measurements of ovaries.
 This helps to track the growth of the follicles – the fluid-filled sacs where eggs mature, and to determine if the eggs are ready for collection.

 You should know that the IVF cycle at this stage may be cancelled for reasons such as an insufficient number of follicles developing, premature ovulation, or too many follicles creating a risk of ovarian hyperstimulation syndrome.
-If your cycle doesn’t progress for some reason, then the doctor might recommend changing medications or doses to support a better response in future cycles.
+If your cycle doesn’t progress for some reason, then the doctor might recommend changing medication or doses to support a better response in future cycles.

 After the follicles are ready, you are given a trigger shot – an injection that will help the eggs to mature fully and prepare them for fertilization.
 The eggs are ready for retrieval from 36 hours after the shot is given.

 Before you undergo transvaginal ultrasound aspiration (the usual procedure of retrieving eggs), you will be first sedated through medication.
-Normally in this procedure an ultrasound probe is inserted into your vagina to identify follicles, which is then followed by a thin needle into an ultrasound guide to go through the vagina and into the follicles for retrieving the eggs.
+Normally in this procedure, an ultrasound probe is inserted into your vagina to identify follicles, which is then followed by a thin needle into an ultrasound guide to go through the vagina and into the follicles for retrieving the eggs.